sathiyanarayanan2410/QR-Code-Generator-App/Readme.md

 ## 🎈 Usage

+- Create an account and login to the application.

-To generate a QR Code, simply enter the text or URL in the input field and click on the 'Generate' button.
+- To generate a QR Code, simply enter the text or URL in the input field and click on the 'Generate' button.
 The QR Code will be displayed below.

 ## 🛠️ Built With

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [Express.js](https://expressjs.com/) - A web application framework for Node.js
-- [qrcode](https://www.npmjs.com/package/qrcode) - A QR code generator for JavaScript
+- [react-qr-code](https://www.npmjs.com/package/react-qr-code) - A React QR code generator for JavaScript

 ## ✍️ Authors